-The Timespan choices range from the 10 minutes to 30 days, the limit of the retention period for profile data.
+To set the timespan, click the Timespan down arrow, and then select an option from the list.
+Your choices range from 10 minutes to 30 days, the limit of the retention period for profile data.

-The Service pulldown lets you select the data to analyze based on the name of the service name from which it was collected.
-This is one of the values you (or the runtime environment) specify when an application is run with profiling enabled.
-You might have profiling data from several different services, or you might have data from only one.
-For more information on service names, see the profiling guides for Go, Java, or Node.js.
+Use the Service menu to select the service whose data you want to analyze.
+The service name is one of the values you (or the runtime environment) specify when you run an application with profiling enabled.
+For more information on service names, see the profiling guides for Go, Java, Node.js, or Python.

-The Profile type pulldown lets you choose the type of profiling data to analyze.
+Use the Profile type menu to select the type of profiling data to analyze.
 Different languages support a different set of profile types: